The full text of the initiative is below, or you can download a copy:

-(a) Notice by mail to all Eligible Budget Voters at least two (2) weeks prior to the City Budget Vote.
+(a) Notice by mail to all Eligible Budget Voters at least six (6) weeks prior to the City Budget Vote; and

 (b) Notice posted electronically, including via major City email lists and prominently on the main City website and other appropriate mass electronic communications.

 (3) Ballot Distribution and Voting Procedure